AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

     For more information about character array traits, see chapter
     \ref alib_characters_arrays "4.
 Character Arrays" of  the Programmer's Manual of module \alib_characters.

-  @param TString      The type to provide array type traits for.
+  @param T            The type to provide array type-traits for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar        The character type of character arrays that \p{T} represents or might be created of.
   @param Access       One of the values \b NONE, \b Implicit or \b ExplicitOnly.
                       Value \b Mutable is not permitted.
 Instead, macro \ref ALIB_CHARACTER_ARRAY_MUTABLE is to be used for that case.